pahulgogna/passbucket/README.md

 # passbucket

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript to encrypt, store and manage your passwords, API keys, connection strings locally.

 ## Recommended IDE Setup